redhat-cop/sqlserver-coi/scripts/mssql-ag-setup/README.md

 Beginnning with SQL Server 2019 CU11, there is a bug which causes Availability Groups to fail if the mssql resource agent is configured to use the fully qualified host name (eg. host1.domain) instead of the system name (eg. host).
-The latest implementation of these scripts uses this workaround.
-Make sure your DNS (or host file) is configured to use system names as well as host names in mappings to IP addresses.
+The latest implementation of these scripts works around this by using the system name.
+It is also highly recommended that you specify the specific network addresses that you plan to use for pacemaker communications on your hosts.

 I used to recommend that you temporarily setup passwordless ssh root host equvalence between the cluster nodes using ssh-keygen and ssh-copy-id but